 - Pour in ¼ cup of crepe batter into the hot pan and swirl and tilt the pan to fully coat the bottom of the pan.

 - Allow to cook for 1-2 minutes, until the batter is set and the bottom has splotches of light brown.
+The edges will lift away easily from the pan.

 - Slide out of the pan to a plate to keep warm.
 Repeat with remaining batter.

-Remember, just like pancakes, the first crepe usually isn't perfect.
+* RECIPE NOTE: Remember, just like pancakes, the first crepe usually isn't perfect.
 Its a good test of the skillet temperature, your twirling motion, and your flipping technique.
 No matter how many times you make crepes or pancakes, usually the first one is for the dog.
 And that's ok!

 How to keep crepes warm